mubaraqwahab/thinkdev/src/lessons/01-introduction/slides.md

 ### Why?

-* It's the language of web browsers  {.fragment .fade-up}
-* It's used for backends too, command line programs, and developer tools! {.fragment .fade-up}
+* It's a ubiquitous language: it's the "language" used in browsers, it's also used to build desktop and mobile apps, backends, command line programs, and developer tools!  {.fragment .fade-up}
 * It's among the most popular languages (Source?) {.fragment .fade-up}
 * It's the language I'm most accustomed to 🙃 {.fragment .fade-up}